Are Bang Energy Drinks bad for you? (studies revealed)

 With 50mg of caffeine, REIZE doesn't have the same amount of caffeine that Bang does, but it is a lot more convenient and a more affordable choice.

-REIZE ships right to your door for around $1 per drink, cheaper than Bang and most of the energy drinks on the market.
+REIZE ships right to your door for around $1 per drink, more affordable than Bang and most other energy drinks on the market.

-Give it a try today and you might just find that you prefer REIZE to Bang.
+Give it a try today and you might just find that you prefer REIZE to Bang too.